mriekkin/pathfinder/doc/User_guide.md

 run_problem_set "sc1"
 ```

 Running the problem sets is a time consuming process.
 You should expect each problem set to take several hours to complete.
-On one test machine the computations for each problem set would take from 2 hours (DA2) to up to 8 hours (DAO and BG512) and up to a day (SC1).
+On our test machine the computations for each problem set would take from 2 hours (DA2) to up to 8 hours (DAO and BG512) and up to a day (SC1).
 The benchmarks are run on a single thread so on a multicore machine the CPU utilization remains below 100&nbsp;%.
 Regardless, to get reliable results one should not work on other tasks while running the benchmarks.
 Hence, it's convenient to run the benchmarks overnight.

 ### Analyzing the results